 Vango Sizzle Single Induction Hob

-Best lightweight portable induction hob for taking on trips
+Best single portable induction hob

 Pros: